How To Set Up Advanced Settings in QuickBooks Online

 Tip:

-If your screen is missing the options for Shipping account, Discount account, or Tips account, it’s because Shipping, Discount, or Tips (respectively) is turned off in the sales form content settings, as discussed in “How To Set Up Invoices, Sales Receipts, and Estimates.”
+If your screen is missing the options for Shipping account, Discount account, or Tips account, it’s because Shipping, Discount, or Tips (respectively) is turned off in the sales form content settings, as discussed in our tutorial on how to set up invoices, sales receipts, and estimates in QuickBooks Online.

-E. Markup income account: If you’ve chosen to markup expenses that are billed to customers as shown in our “How To Set Up Expenses” tutorial, you can choose which income account to use to track the markups.
+E. Markup income account: If you’ve chosen to markup expenses that are billed to customers, as shown in our guide on how to customize expenses in QuickBooks Online, you can choose which income account to use to track the markups.

-F. Billable expense income account: As shown in the “How To Set Up Expenses” tutorial, you have the option to treat customer expense reimbursements as income or a reduction of expense.
+F. Billable expense income account: You have the option to treat customer expense reimbursements as income or a reduction of expense.
 If you choose to treat them as income, this is where you specify an income account.

 When you’re satisfied with your settings, click the green “Save” button, and then click anywhere in the Categories section.